 Can you update a home during a historic restoration?

 Yes!
 In fact, sometimes it’s required by law.
-Building codes, standards, and our understanding of how to keep a home safe and efficient have come a long way, leaving us with no no choice but to update in many cases.
+Building codes, standards, and our understanding of how to keep a home safe and efficient have come a long way, leaving us with no choice but to update.
 These updates can include:

 - Electrical systems